It's over: Britain files for divorce from the European Union

 Britain's top envoy to the EU, Tim Barrow, hand-delivered a letter to European Council President Donald Tusk formally triggering a two-year countdown to the final split.

-Tusk tweeted that "after nine months the UK has delivered," followed by a photo of Barrow handing him the letter in front of British and EU flags in Brussels.

-There is "no reason to pretend this is a happy day," Tusk said during a speech later, emphasizing that the priority now is to minimize costs for EU citizens and member states.
+There is "no reason to pretend this is a happy day," Tusk told reporters, emphasizing that the priority now is to minimize costs for EU citizens and member states.

 But for Britons who voted 52 to 48 percent to leave the bloc in a referendum nine months ago, it was a time for celebration.

-"In my opinion, this is the greatest moment in modern British history," said Brendan Chilton, general secretary of the pro-Brexit group Labour Leave.
-"We are finally beginning the process by which we leave the European Union, restore our Parliament and once again become a sovereign nation."
+"No one knows.
+No one knows how this is going to go," said Nicola Gibson, who works in London's financial district.
+"It's a gamble, it's a risk.
+It's a bit like Trump.
+It's such an uncertain place at the moment."

-For "remain" campaigners, it was time to fight for a divorce settlement that preserves what they see as key benefits of EU membership, including free trade in goods and services and the right to live and work anywhere in the bloc.
+Those who campaigned for Britain to stay in the EU say they will now fight for a divorce settlement that preserves what they see as key benefits of EU membership, including free trade in goods and services and the right to live and work anywhere in the bloc.

-"The phony war is over," said Joe Carberry, co-director of the pro-EU pressure group Open Britain.
-He said Britain had decided that it would leave the bloc — but "the issue of how we will leave, and the democratic checks and balances along the process of the negotiations, remains unresolved."

-In the letter triggering Article 50, May said both Britain and the EU should work hard to ensure there is a deal.
+May's six-page letter to Tusk was polite and conciliatory, stressing that Britons want to remain "committed partners and allies to our friends across the continent."

-"We should engage with one another constructively and respectfully, in a spirit of sincere cooperation," she wrote.
+She said the two sides should "engage with one another constructively and respectfully, in a spirit of sincere cooperation."

-European leaders expressed dismay, with Danish Prime Minister Lars Loekke Rasmussen saying Britain's goodbye to the European Union is "incredibly sad" and he expects "many bumps on the road."
+But there was a hint of steel in May's assertion that without a good deal, "our cooperation in the fight against crime and terrorism would be weakened."
+That could be seen by some in Europe as a threat to withdraw British security cooperation if the U.K. does not get its way.

 The loss of a major member is destabilizing for the EU, which is battling to contain a tide of nationalist and populist sentiment and faces unprecedented antipathy from the new resident of the White House.

 It is even more tumultuous for Britain.
-For all the U.K. government's confident talk of forging a close and friendly new relationship with its neighbors, it cannot be sure what it's future relationship with the bloc will look like — whether businesses will freely be able to trade, students to study abroad or pensioners to retire with ease in other EU states.
+For all the U.K. government's confident talk of forging a close and friendly new relationship with its neighbors, it cannot be sure whether businesses will freely be able to trade, students to study abroad or pensioners to retire with ease in other EU states.
 Those things have become part of life since the U.K. joined what was then called the European Economic Community in 1973.

-It's not even certain that the United Kingdom will survive the exit intact.
-Scotland's parliament voted Tuesday to back First Minister Nicola Sturgeon's call for a referendum on independence within two years.
-Scottish voters backed remaining in the EU in last year's vote, and Sturgeon insists Scotland must not be "taken down a path that we do not want to go down without a choice."

-May insists "now is not the time" for a referendum, setting her on course for a showdown with the Edinburgh administration just when the U.K. government wants to devote all its energies to the EU talks.

-Brexit Secretary David Davis — the man charged with leading Britain's side in the talks — has called it "the most complicated negotiation in modern times, maybe the most complicated negotiation of all time."
+The trigger for all the economic and constitutional uncertainty is Article 50, a previously obscure clause of the EU's Lisbon Treaty that allows a member state to withdraw.

-Tusk has said that within 48 hours he will respond with a draft negotiating guidelines for the remaining 27 member states to consider.
-Leaders of those nations will then meet on April 29 to finalize their negotiating platform before instructing the EU's chief negotiator, French diplomat Michel Barnier.
+Tusk said he will respond by Friday with draft negotiating guidelines for the remaining 27 member states to consider.
+They'll meet April 29 to finalize their platform.

-Then Barnier will sit down with his British counterpart, Davis, who has said the first item on the agenda will probably be: "How we do this?"
+Talks between the EU's chief negotiator, French diplomat Michel Barnier, and his British counterpart, Brexit Secretary David Davis, are likely to start in the second half of May.

 As in many divorces, the first area of conflict is likely to be money.
 The EU wants Britain to pay a hefty bill — Jean-Claude Juncker, president of the EU's executive Commission, put it at around 50 billion euros ($63 billion) — to cover pension liabilities for EU staff and other commitments the U.K. has agreed to.